RobertTDowling/stm32h7-heartrate-monitor/README.md

 * RaspberryPi pulse heart rate sensor hooked up to an ADC input.

 The sensor is really small, and it has a very green LED light.
-It has 3 leads: Gnd, 3.3V, and Signal.
+It has 3 leads: GND, 3.3V, and Signal.
 It didn’t come with any more documentation.
 Presumably the sensor has a high-gain amplifier that is AC coupled with an approximately 5 second time constant.
 If everything is normal, the sensor drifts back to center of the ADC range after this much time.

 The Nucleo-L073 can be configured to read a built-in 12 bit ADC in 16x oversample mode and still achieve 1MHz sampling rate or more.
 The oversampling is further configured to not down-shift the data, so the ADC effectively reads 16 bit samples.
 It takes less than a microsecond to read the ADC in this mode, so the sample-and-hold is left open as long as possible to reduce noise.
 Using a timer, the ADC is read once a millisecond.

 Data is sampled at 1kHz as explained above.
 There is nothing magical about that value, it is just relatively slow, yet high enough that we can be fairly confident we can see the things we want to see–even the things we don’t want to see (60Hz)–without flooding ourselves with data.
 It also makes the numbers work out nicely because we can work with 1 sample = 1 millisecond.

-Printf(“%d”) ASCII data is sent out the UART3 serial port at 115200 baud.
+`Printf(“%d”)` ASCII data is sent out the UART3 serial port at 115200 baud.
 At this rate, a 16-bit decimal number of 5 digits plus a newline takes a little over half the UART bandwidth to transmit.
 The Nucleo conveniently provides a USB FTDI device to a PC, which can run a terminal program to capture the output.

 At least for collecting data, nothing more was needed.